-Stage Two: The map above shows the amount of dredging needed to occur to take the swing basin and shipping channel down to the maximum dredging depth that Napier Port is applying for (14.5m) to accommodate larger ships.
+Stage Two - Five: The map above shows the amount of dredging needed to occur to take the swing basin and shipping channel down to the maximum dredging depth that Napier Port is applying for (14.5m) to accommodate larger ships.
 The outer reaches of the proposed shipping channel are light grey indicating less dredging is required, while the swing basin and berth pocket are dark grey because more dredging is required.
-It is intended that Stage Two will be carried out over a series of dredging campaigns which could occur over a number of years, as there is demand from larger ships.
+It is proposed that the second phase of the dredging programme will be carried out over two to five stages which could occur over a number of years, as there is demand from larger ships.